ushiboy/nmcli/README.md

 Connect the device.

-The `wait_sec` argument applies the same effect to the command as the `--wait` option.
+The `wait` argument applies the same effect to the command as the `--wait` option.
 If it is omitted, the default behavior is followed.

 ```
-nmcli.device.connect(ifname: str, wait_sec: int = None) -> None
+nmcli.device.connect(ifname: str, wait: int = None) -> None
 ```

 #### nmcli.device.disconnect

 Disconnect devices.

-The `wait_sec` argument applies the same effect to the command as the `--wait` option.
+The `wait` argument applies the same effect to the command as the `--wait` option.
 If it is omitted, the default behavior is followed.

 ```
-nmcli.device.disconnect(ifname: str, wait_sec: int = None) -> None
+nmcli.device.disconnect(ifname: str, wait: int = None) -> None
 ```

 #### nmcli.device.reapply